Jira alternative for startups: Ravel vs Jira

 A real-world example

 A 12-person team kicks off a new feature.
 The tech lead spends 40 minutes creating epics, subtasks, and issue links in Jira.
-By Wednesday, three tickets are marked Done but the PR never merged — someone clicked the wrong status.
-QA starts pulling work that isn't ready.
-Thursday standup is 30 minutes of "wait, is that actually done?"
+By Wednesday, three tickets are marked Done but the PR never merged.
+Someone clicked the wrong status.
+QA starts pulling work that is not ready.
+Thursday team check-in is 30 minutes of "wait, is that actually done?"

 In Ravel, the tech lead describes the feature goal in chat.
-Ravel proposes departments, tasks, and dependencies — the tech lead edits and confirms in 10 minutes.
-Each code task is linked to GitHub: when the PR merges, Ravel marks it complete, unlocks downstream work, and notifies QA automatically.
-Thursday standup is five minutes because the graph already shows what's real.
+Ravel proposes departments, tasks, and dependencies.
+The tech lead edits and confirms in 10 minutes.
+Each code task is linked to GitHub.
+When the PR merges, Ravel marks it complete, unlocks downstream work, and notifies QA automatically.
+Thursday check-in is five minutes because the graph already shows what is real.

-Ravel's AI is the execution layer.
-It decomposes goals into dependency-aware plans, evaluates task completion against real signals — merged PRs, uploaded files, submitted links — and advances the graph without waiting for a human to click Done.
+Ravel AI is built into execution.
+It decomposes goals into dependency-aware plans.
+It evaluates completion against real signals, merged PRs, uploaded files, and submitted links.
+The graph advances without waiting for a human to click Done.
 When upstream work completes, downstream tasks unlock and owners get notified automatically.

 Dependencies & critical path

-Jira supports issue links, but they live on a flat board.
-There's no live critical path, no automatic unlock when a blocker clears, and no way to see which delay is actually holding up the release.
+Jira supports issue links.
+Free and Standard plans keep them within a single project.
+Premium and Enterprise add cross-project dependency management with Plans (formerly Advanced Roadmaps).
+There is still no live critical path, no automatic unlock when a blocker clears, and no way to see which delay is actually holding up the release without setting up Plans.

-Ravel's dependency graph is the product.
-Parallel tracks — frontend, backend, QA — are visible from day one.
-When one track slips, you see exactly which downstream tasks are now at risk, not just a backlog sorted by priority.
+Ravel dependency graph is the product.
+Parallel tracks (frontend, backend, QA) are visible from day one.
+When one track slips, you see exactly which downstream tasks are now at risk.
+Not just a backlog sorted by priority.

 Planning workflow

-Jira planning means creating items by hand, then maintaining them through refinement, grooming, and weekly triage.
-For a small team, that overhead falls on one or two people — usually the ones who should be coding.
+Jira planning means creating items by hand, then maintaining them through refinement, ticket writing, and weekly triage.
+For a small team, that overhead falls on one or two people, usually the ones who should be coding.

 Ravel starts from a natural-language goal.
-The AI proposes the full structure: departments, tasks, dependencies, completion rules.
-The tech lead reviews and adjusts, not builds from scratch.
+AI proposes the full structure: departments, tasks, dependencies, completion rules.
+The tech lead reviews and adjusts instead of building from scratch.
 Planning a two-week sprint takes minutes, not a meeting.

 Pricing

-14-day free trial, full AI and GitHub sync included, no credit card required.
+14-day free trial, full workspace access, no credit card required.

 GitHub & integrations

 Ravel connects to GitHub natively.
 Commits and pull requests feed task progress directly.
-Non-code tasks — design files, spec uploads, vendor links — each have their own completion rule, evaluated by AI.
+Non-code tasks like design files, spec uploads, and vendor links each have their own completion rule, evaluated by AI.
 The graph reflects what shipped, not what was clicked.

 Adoption & learning curve

-Jira has a learning curve measured in admin hours, not user minutes.
-Workflows, issue types, custom fields, permission schemes, and screen configurations must be designed before the team can work — and maintained whenever the process changes.
-New hires don't just learn the product; they learn your organization's Jira dialect.
-Someone on the team becomes the de facto Jira admin, whether or not that was the plan.
+Jira has a learning curve measured in admin hours.
+Workflows, issue types, custom fields, permission schemes, and screen configurations must be designed before the team can work, and maintained whenever the process changes.
+New hires do not just learn the product, they learn your organization Jira dialect.
+Someone on the team becomes the de facto Jira admin.

 Ravel is browser-first.
-The tech lead describes a goal in natural language and gets a graph in minutes — no workflow editor, no field mapping, no permission matrix.
+The tech lead describes a goal in natural language and gets a graph in minutes.
+No workflow editor, no field mapping, no permission matrix.
 Design, QA, and contractors open a link or read an email notification without installing anything or sitting through Jira onboarding.
-Contributors interact with the work, not the configuration layer.

 The gap is starkest when a contractor joins for one sprint.
 In Jira, they need access, training, and a cheat sheet for your custom statuses.
 In Ravel, they get a task link and start.